coderamen666/srd-v3.5-md/spells/magic-overview.md

 creature is targeted by the spell, not when a resistant creature encounters a spell that is already in place.

-The terms "object" and "harmless" mean the same thing for spell resistance as they do for saving throws.
+The terms “object” and “harmless” mean the same thing for spell resistance as they do for saving throws.
 A creature with spell resistance must voluntarily lower the resistance (a standard action) in order to be affected by a spell noted as harmless.
 In such a case, you